-When you are in Ethridge, you'll notice that it is more blue-collar than most other communities in America.
-36.56% of Ethridge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Ethridge is generally considered to be a blue-collar town.
+36.56% of the Ethridge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ethridge is a town of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Ethridge who work in healthcare (15.86%), teaching (11.01%), and office and administrative support (10.57%).

 Telecommuters are a relatively large percentage of the workforce: 10.22% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.